A founding faculty member since the school's inception in 1996, Stephen has contributed greatly to West Point Grey Academy’s remarkable growth.

 Stephen believes deeply in the potential of young people and in actively building their leadership capacity.
 An authentic connector, he is committed to nurturing deep relationships with students, teachers and parents to ensure collaboration, ownership and pride in all areas of school life.
 “Ours is an inspiring, supportive and student-centered school.
 We have created a warm and joyful community unlike any other.”

-Stephen and his wife, Charlotte, a longtime teacher at WPGA, have three sons, Miles ’18, Charlie ’20 and Sam ’23.
+Stephen and his wife, Charlotte, also a founding teacher at WPGA, have three sons, Miles ’18, Charlie ’20 and Sam ’23.

 In August 2019, Stephen became WPGA’s third Head of School, continuing WPGA’s legacy of school leaders dedicated to Shaping Lives of Inquiry, Action and Joy.